HIPAA – Notice of Patient Privacy Practices

-This notice describes the process of Rehoboth McKinley Christian Health Care Services (RMCHCS).
-Healthcare professionals who care for you, employees who enter information into your health care records and any other RMCHCS staff members will follow the rules of this notice.
-In addition, they may share your medical information with each other for treatment, payment or administrative purposes as described in this notice.
+This notice describes the privacy practices of Rehoboth McKinley Christian Health Care Services (RMCHCS).
+Healthcare professionals who care for you, employees who enter information into your healthcare records and all other RMCHCS staff members will follow the rules of this notice.
+In addition, RMCHCS may share your medical information with each other for treatment, payment or administrative purposes as described in this notice.

 Our Pledge Regarding Medical Information:

 We understand that your individually identifiable health information (also called protected health information, or PHI) is important, personal and needs to be protected.
 We are committed to protecting your PHI.
 In conducting the operations of RMCHCS, we will receive information and create records regarding you and the treatment and services we provide to you.
 This notice applies to all records containing your PHI that are created or retained by RMCHCS.
 This notice will tell you about the ways in which we may use and disclose your PHI.
 It also describes your rights in your PHI and certain obligations we have regarding the use and disclosure of PHI.

 - Make sure that medical information that identifies you is kept private

 - Give you this notice of our legal duties and privacy practices with respect to medical information about you

 - Follow the terms of the notice that is currently in effect

 What About Changes to This Notice?

 We have the right to change parts of this notice, if needed.
 Any revision or amendment to the notice will be effective for all of your records that RMCHCS has created or maintained in the past, and for any of your records that we may create or maintain in the future.
 If we do make changes, we will post a copy of the new notice at RMCHCS.
 Every time you come in for healthcare services or treatment, we will offer you the latest copy of this notice.